 An Air Fryer is Easy to Clean

 What's more daunting than the cooking process itself is cleaning your kitchen afterwards.
-Removing the oil and scraping residues from your pans are truly stressful, especially if you have to use multiple cookware for your meals.
-An air fryer's interior is made with non-stick materials making it easy to clean.
+Removing the oil and scraping residues from your pans is truly stressful, especially if you have to use multiple cookware pieces for your meals.
+An air fryer's interior is made with non-stick materials, making it easy to clean.

 Air Fryers are Energy-Efficient

 An air fryer considerably consumes less energy than other major kitchen appliances.
 Because of its convectional system, using an air fryer cuts the time you usually spend cooking.
 This means that the electricity that you regularly use is reduced.
 They also have a timer and automatic shutdown features.

 What are the Drawbacks of Using an Air Fryer?

 Every kitchen appliance has its own benefits and drawbacks.
 An air fryer is no exception.
 With all its benefits, it's also important to take note of the limitations of an air fryer before buying one.